Multiport Analytical Pixel Electromagnetic Simulator (MAPES) for AI-assisted RFIC and Microwave Circuit Design: Comparison and Discussion

-Table~\ref{tab:designspace_data} summarizes a detailed comparison between the proposed MAPES and several state-of-art AI-assisted EM simulators reported in recent literature.
-From the results, it is evident that MAPES significantly reduces the required amount of full-wave EM simulations while maintaining high accuracy and generality across all possible structural configurations.
+Table~\ref{tab:designspace_data} summarizes a detailed comparison between the proposed MAPES and several state-of-the-art AI-assisted EM simulators reported in recent literature, highlighting two key advantages.

-Firstly, for the same or even larger design spaces, MAPES requires only a very small fraction of EM simulations compared with AI-based EM simulators.
-For instance, in a $16\times16$ single-layer pixel configuration, MAPES utilizes only $1444$ prior datasets, roughly equivalent to \textbf{1\%} of the training data typically required in CNN- or deep-CNN-based EM simulators, which often demand several hundred thousand EM samples for model convergence~\cite{Gupta2023princeton,Karahan2023princeton,Karahan2024princeton}.
-This substantial reduction in data requirement directly translates into a dramatic decrease in EM simulation time, making MAPES several orders of magnitude more computationally efficient.
-For example, generating $1444$ prior datasets for MAPES can be completed within a few days using a mid-range workstation, whereas simulating and processing hundreds of thousands of training samples for AI-based networks often requires weeks of high-performance parallel computing resources.
-Similar conclusions can be drawn for the more complex double-layer PCB and RFIC examples, where MAPES achieves comparable or better accuracy using only a few thousand prior simulations, corresponding to less than $10^{-150}\%$ of the total design space.
+First, for the same or even larger design spaces, MAPES requires only a small fraction of the EM simulations needed by AI emulators.
+For a $16\times16$ single-layer array, MAPES uses only $1444$ prior simulations, roughly $1\%$ of the hundreds of thousands of samples typically required by CNN-/deep-CNN-based emulators~\cite{Gupta2023princeton,Karahan2023princeton,Karahan2024princeton}.
+This prior dataset can be generated within a few days on a mid-range workstation, instead of weeks of high-performance parallel computing.
+Similar conclusions hold for the double-layer PCB and RFIC examples, where MAPES uses only a few thousand prior simulations, corresponding to less than $10^{-148}\%$ of the total design space.

-All one-time prior-data simulations required by MAPES in Table~\ref{tab:designspace_data} were performed using the CST time-domain solver.
-In this mode, the virtual ports have to be excited sequentially, so the total number of full-wave simulation runs equals the number of virtual ports, as indicated in Note~2 of Table~II.
-If, instead, a frequency-domain solver in CST or HFSS is employed, all virtual ports can be simulated within a single simulation run to extract the complete multiport impedance matrix, which need large RAM menory for large number of virtual ports and can potentially further reduce the one-time pre-simulation cost of MAPES.